 SEO is changing all the time.
 Search engine engineers in the various companies (Google, Microsoft, Yahoo) are working hard to make their search results more accurate, useful and faster.

-Mobile Friendliness: A good example is the change that Google introduced in April 2015 which is related to how they rank websites on mobile.
-As of that date, any website that was not mobile friendly could not rank so well on mobile, even if it had good rankings on desktop.
+Mobile Friendliness: A good example is the Google mobile friendly update (introduced by Google in 2015).
+This is related on how Google ranks websites on mobile.
+Once the update was released, any website that was not mobile friendly did not rank so well on mobile, even if it had good rankings on desktop.

-Microdata: Another area that is gradually gaining ground in SEO is the use of microdata snippets to describe the meaning of your data to search engines.
+Schema Markup: Another area that is gradually gaining ground in SEO is the use of structured data.
+With structured data markup you can describe the meaning of your data to search engines.

-Utilizing schemas makes your website easier to understand by search engines and in some cases this gives you an additional advantage like a rich snippet in the SERPS, better rankings for local searches and more attractive views of your adwords ads.
+Schemas make your website easier to understand by search engines and in some cases this gives you an additional advantage like a rich snippet in the SERPS, better rankings for local searches and more attractive views of your Adwords ads.

-Secure websites (SSL): Making your website secure i.e. https, has a small SEO benefit for now.
+Secure websites (SSL): Making your website secure i.e. https, has a small SEO benefit.
 As explained above, this means that a secure website will rank higher from a non-secure website, other things being equal.

 Security of information is something that will gain more importance on the Web in the coming years so the sooner you can migrate your website to SSL the better.
 It involves making technical changes and applying SSL to your server but it’s a once off task that is worth doing now or at least planning to do in the coming months.